coomia/datagpt/readme.md

 **DataGPT** by **Coomia** is a **self-hosted AI data analytics platform** that automatically generates charts, KPIs, and dashboards from your datasets — without writing SQL or doing manual analysis.

-You can deploy it in minutes, keep full control of your data, and let AI turn it into real-time insights.
+Deploy in minutes, maintain full control of your data, and let AI turn it into real-time insights.

 ---